Saint Lucian nationality law: British colony (1814–1979)

 In Britain, allegiance, in which subjects pledged to support a monarch, was the precursor to the modern concept of nationality.
-The crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
+The Crown recognised from 1350 that all persons born within the territories of the British Empire were subjects.
 Those born outside the realm — except children of those serving in an official post abroad, children of the monarch, and children born on a British sailing vessel — were considered by common law to be foreigners.
 Marriage did not affect the status of a subject of the realm.
 Other than common law, there was no standard statutory law which applied for subjects throughout the realm, meaning different jurisdictions created their own legislation for local conditions, which often conflicted with the laws in other jurisdictions in the empire.
 For example, British laws of conquest held that when a territory was acquired by being conquered or ceded, the existing laws remained in place.
 An ordinance issued in 1817, by the Governor of Saint Lucia, Richard Augustus Seymour, confirmed that the customs, laws, and regulations of France remained in place.
 This created confusion for British administrators who had to interpret the unfamiliar language and laws, as well as conflict with the French judiciary and British governors.

 In 1819, the Governor, John Keane, 1st Baron Keane, approached legal advisors and requested that they examine whether the Code de la Martinique could be adopted for Saint Lucia.
 The legal advisors refused to cooperate or even make the laws that were in force in Saint Lucia available, claiming they had been lost in a fire.
-By 1830, the only British laws which had been extended to the territory were the Slave Trade Act 1807, barring the Atlantic slave trade in the empire; the West Indian and American Trade Act 1822, which controlled trade between the Caribbean and the United States; the Factors Act 1823, as amended in 1825, which regulated the exchange of goods and the security liens which capitalised those transactions; and the Customs Act of 1823, amended in 1824 and 1826, which regulated the tariffs and duties of various commodities.
+By 1830, the only British laws which had been extended to the territory were the Slave Trade Act 1807 (47 Geo.
+3 Sess.
+1. c.
+36), barring the Atlantic slave trade in the empire; the West Indian and American Trade Act 1822 (3 Geo.
+4. c.
+44), which controlled trade between the Caribbean and the United States; the Factors Act 1823 (4 Geo.
+4. c.
+83), as amended in 1825, which regulated the exchange of goods and the security liens which capitalised those transactions; and the Customs Act 1823 (4 Geo.
+4. c.
+2), amended in 1824 and 1826, which regulated the tariffs and duties of various commodities.
 In 1831, through an Order in Council the Colonial Office changed the court system and brought under consideration the use of English in oral pleadings.
 These changes were strongly objected to by the planters, who submitted a petition to the governor complaining about the changes.
 By 1833 only judges trained in English law were appointed to the bench, but pleadings were still conducted in French and per a compromise reached French would be allowed until 1840, when English would become mandatory.